Rocky Mountain vs Glacier with Kids: Going-to-the-Sun 2026

-- 2026 reservation update: Rocky Mountain still requires timed entry permits; Glacier dropped its park-wide vehicle reservation system
+- 2026 reservation rules: Rocky Mountain still requires timed-entry permits late May through mid October; Glacier dropped its park-wide vehicle reservation but enforces a 3-hour Logan Pass parking cap (source: NPS.gov, May 2026).

 Side-by-Side Comparison